 - What is traditional long-term care insurance, and how does it differ from hybrid long-term care insurance?

-- What factors should you consider when deciding between traditional and hybrid long-term care insurance?
+- When deciding between traditional and hybrid long-term care insurance, what factors should you consider?

 - Can you switch from a traditional long-term care insurance policy to a hybrid policy or vice versa?